Kanev and Todorov surfaces in toric 3-folds: Abstract

 \section{Abstract}

 In the first part of this article we show for some examples of surfaces of general type in toric $3$-folds how to construct minimal and canonical models by toric methods explicitly.
-The examples we study will turn out to be so called Kanev surfaces and surfaces similar to Todorov surfaces.
-In the second part of this article we study further properties of these examples of surfaces by toric methods: We compute the singularities of the canonical models and compute the generic Picard numbers.
+The examples we study turn out to be surfaces of general type, namely so called Kanev surfaces and Todorov surfaces.
+We show how properties of our examples of surfaces could be derived directly from properties of some polytopes and we compute the singularities of their canonical models.